cyberark/conjur-puppet/REFERENCE.md

 Optional parameter specifying server identity overrides The following keys are supported in the options hash:
-- appliance_url: The URL of the Conjur or DAP instance..
+- appliance_url: The URL of the Conjur instance..
 - account: Name of the Conjur account that contains this variable.
-- authn_login: The identity you are using to authenticate to the Conjur / DAP instance.
+- authn_login: The identity you are using to authenticate to the Conjur instance.
 - authn_api_key: The API key of the identity you are using to authenticate with (must be Sensitive type).
-- cert_file: The absolute path to CA certificate chain for the DAP instance on the agent.
+- cert_file: The absolute path to CA certificate chain for the Conjur Enterprise instance on the agent.
 This variable overrides `ssl_certificate`.
-- ssl_certificate: The _raw_ PEM-encoded x509 CA certificate chain for the DAP instance.
+- ssl_certificate: The _raw_ PEM-encoded x509 CA certificate chain for the Conjur Enterprise instance.
 Overwritten by the contents read from `cert_file` when it is present.
 - version: Conjur API version, defaults to 5.